 More on qualifying for SSI here.

 You can apply for disability benefits with the help of a lawyer, or on your own.
-Most often, you’ll be required to file the application and supplementary documentation on your work history, your day-to-day functioning, and your treatment history.
+The application and supplementary documentation will require information on your work history, day-to-day functioning, and treatment history.

 There are three ways to submit an application for disability benefits:

-If you’re not applying with a lawyer, it’s generally helpful to apply at the SSA office.
-They won’t give you legal advice, but can advise you on how to answer the application questions accurately.
+If you’re applying without a lawyer, it’s generally helpful to apply at the SSA office.
+A Social Security claims agent cannot provide legal advice, but can advise you on how to answer the application questions accurately.

 Here’s what you’ll need to do to submit an application:

 If you’re working with a lawyer, they should fill out your application for you (the right way), and confirm receipt with the SSA.
-(If you’d like more advice on how to fill out the initial application, or how you can find the right lawyer — Atticus can help out for free).
+If you’d like more advice on how to fill out the initial application, or how you can find the right lawyer — Atticus can help with no upfront costs.

 At a hearing, more than 50% of people win benefits — and your odds increase threefold if you work with a lawyer.
 We wrote at length about what to expect at a hearing and your chances of winning your appeal.

 The length of time it takes to get benefits can vary.
-Most applicants will be denied at first, and there will be waits from the SSA between stages of the appeal process.
+The SSA will reject most initial applications, and there are wait periods between the stages of the appeal process.

 The time you wait for your hearing date depends on your SSA hearing office.
-The average wait in California, between requesting a hearing and appearing at one, is anywhere from 10.5 months and 17 months.
+The average wait in California, between requesting a hearing and appearing at one, is anywhere from 9 months to 15 months.

 ---|---|